Blessings19/HR-Analytics/README.md

 - **Improved punctuality policies** informed by commute-time analytics.

 ### **The Dashboard**
+Here is a pictorial view of the interactice dashbord.

 <img width="979" height="565" alt="HR_Analytics Dashboard Screenshot 2" src="https://github.com/user-attachments/assets/66ee59a3-8924-4812-b81c-e2fe462a0d9a" />